Batman: Turning Points

-Batman: Turning Points is a five-issue Batman limited series, exploring the turning points of the relationship between Batman and Commissioner James Gordon, and serving as a prologue to "Officer Down", a storyline leading to Gordon's initial retirement from the police force.
+Batman: Turning Points is a five-issue Batman limited series, exploring the progression of the relationship between Batman and Commissioner James Gordon, and serving as a prologue to "Officer Down", a storyline leading to Gordon's initial retirement from the police force.
 The story is written by Greg Rucka, Ed Brubaker, and Chuck Dixon, with art by Steve Lieber, Joe Giella, Dick Giordano, Brent Anderson, Paul Pope, and Claude St. Aubin.
 It was published in 2001 and collected into a trade paperback in 2007.

+One reviewer described it as a sort of anthology, with multiple writers and artists.

 Plot

 Uneasy Allies

 After the events of Batman: Year One, Captain James Gordon misses a session with a marriage counselor again.
 When he finally returns home, he finds divorce papers filed by his wife, Barbara Kean Gordon.
 In addition to filing for divorce, she takes their newborn son back to Chicago.

 Elsewhere, Dr. Hale Corbett from Gotham State University is holding hostages in Gotham's Saint Frances Cathedral.
 He has been driven mad by the deaths of his wife and son, who were killed in an automobile accident earlier that morning.
 Gordon tries to negotiate with the professor, by relating to him as he also just lost his own family.
 Batman overhears them from the shadows.
 Batman and Gordon, working together, manage to subdue the grieving man and save the hostages.

 Gordon returns to his empty apartment, and finds Batman reading the divorce papers.
 Batman visits to see how Gordon is holding up after his divorce.
 Gordon is upset by Batman's sympathy, because he thinks that the Dark Knight could not possibly understand what it is like to lose a family.
 Batman leaves, but not before replying that he knows what it is like more than the detective thinks.